mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Miscellaneous
-A character may make a skill check or do something else as a signifi cant action when such an action requires the character’s full attention, concentration, complicated physical actions or some combination thereof.
+A character may make a skill check or do something else as a signifi cant action when such an action requires the character's full attention, concentration, complicated physical actions or some combination thereof.
 Such checks include: